 Going for a dog walk also increases social interaction - people talk to you and often a dog provides common ground, and this might be the only social contact an isolated person may have that day.
 Dogs can help with confidence too, by being by your side during these social interactions, which can be a source of anxiety for some.

 Mental Health Awareness Week

-As part of Mental Health Awareness Week, and as lockdown restrictions ease, The Kennel Club will be helping owners to navigate this ‘new normal’ by bringing together key information to help you to enjoy the outdoors and spring weather with your four-legged friend, whether it’s in the countryside, along the beach, or in public parks.
+For those who are able to go outside, we have brought together key information to help you enjoy the outdoors with your four-legged friend, whether it’s in the countryside, along the beach, or in public parks.

 For more information, visit our paw-by-paw post-lockdown guide.